fubark/cyber/docs/docs.md

         return self.a + self.b
 ```

-If `self` requires an exclusive reference, then it must be prepended with `!`:
+If `self` requires an exclusive borrow, then it must be prepended with `!`:
 ```cy
 type Pair struct:
     a int